THE STRUCTURE AND FUNCTION OF NEURONS

 Answer: A Nerve electrical impulse only travels in one direction.
 There are several reasons nerve impulses only travel in one direction.
 The most important is synaptic transport.

 For a "nerve impulse" to pass from cell to cell, it must cross synaptic junctions.
-The nerve cells are lined up head to tail all the way down a nerve track and are not connected but have tiny gaps between them and the next cell.
+Nerve cells are aligned head-to-tail along a nerve tract and are not connected; they have tiny gaps between them and the next cell.
 These tiny gaps are called synapses.

 When you get a nerve firing, you have probably heard that it is an electrical impulse that carries the signal.
-This is true, but it is not electrical like your wall outlet works.
+This is true, but it is not electrical, as your wall outlet is.
 This is electrochemical energy.
 Neurotransmitters are molecules that fit like a lock and key into a specific receptor.
 The receptor is located on the next cell in the line.
-When the neurotransmitter hits the receptor on the next cell in line, it signals that cell to begin a firing as well.
+When the neurotransmitter hits the receptor on the next cell in line, it signals that cell to begin firing as well.

-This will continue all the way down the length of the nerve track.
-In a nutshell, a nerve firing results in a chain reaction down the nerve cell's axon, or stemlike section.
-Sodium (Na+) ions flow in, potassium (K+) ions flow out, and we get an electrochemical gradient flowing down the length of the cell.
+This will continue along the entire length of the nerve tract.
+In brief, a nerve impulse results in a chain reaction along the nerve cell's axon, or stemlike section.
+Sodium (Na+) ions flow in, potassium (K+) ions flow out, and an electrochemical gradient develops along the length of the cell.
 You can think of it as a line of gunpowder that someone lit, with the flame travelling down the length of it.
-Common electrical power is more like a hose full of water, and when you put pressure on one end, the water shoots out the other.
-Therefore, nerve impulses cannot travel in the opposite direction because nerve cells only have neurotransmitter storage vesicles going one way and receptors in one place.
+Common electrical power is more like a hose full of water, and when you apply pressure at one end, the water jets out the other.
+Therefore, nerve impulses cannot travel in the opposite direction because nerve cells have only neurotransmitter storage vesicles that travel one way and receptors in one place.

 QUESTIONS

-1. Label a neuron: synapse, myelin-sheaf, nodes of Ranvier, axon-hillock, pre-synaptic cleft.
-Post-synaptic cleft, vesicles, cell-body, dendrites, axon, axon -terminals.
+Label a neuron: synapse, myelin-sheath, nodes of Ranvier, axon-hillock, pre-synaptic cleft, post-synaptic cleft, vesicles, cell-body, dendrites, axon, axon-terminals.

-4. What direction the action potential should travel down the axon.
+What direction should the action potential travel down the axon?

-8. Explain why neurons can only transmit action potential in one direction.
+Explain why neurons can only transmit action potentials in one direction.

 Sensory neuron